 In other words, your update frequency should match a) the update frequency of the data, and b) the access frequency of the dashboard itself.

-Keeping all these factors in mind, let’s look at the actual process of creating a project dashboard in the next section.
+Keeping all these factors in mind, let’s break down the actual process of creating a project dashboard into easy-to-understand steps.

-The process of creating a project dashboard can be technically challenging.
+The process of building a project dashboard can be technically challenging.
 You need data in the right format and the ability to turn it into actionable insight.